Ozoubia/test/transfer/transfer-07-consumer-pull-http-Vm/README.md

 # Implement a simple "Consumer Pull" Http transfer flow between (host - VM)

-This Example builds upon [Consumer Pull Http transfer flow](https://github.com/Think-iT-Labs/EDC-Samples/tree/feature%231580_create_samples_for_the_HttpData_proxy_flow/transfer/transfer-06-consumer-pull-http) in which the data transfer in that example was locally on the same machine, while in this example the transfer happens between two machines (a host machine and a Virtual machine)
-To demonstrate the functionality, as well building a simple API in the provider side to serve the data which is located in the provider machine (only tested with 1 file for the sake of simplicity).
+In this example, we're expanding on the [Consumer Pull Http transfer flow](https://github.com/Think-iT-Labs/EDC-Samples/tree/feature%231580_create_samples_for_the_HttpData_proxy_flow/transfer/transfer-06-consumer-pull-http), which involved transferring data locally on a single machine.
+However, in this case, we're transferring data between two machines, a host machine and a virtual machine.
+In addition, we've created a simple API on the provider side to serve the data, which is stored on the provider machine.
+We've kept things straightforward by testing with only one file for simplicity.

 The sample code is contains the following parts: